joshrwolf/ripfs/README.md

 # Add a set of images from a local oci layout
 ripfs add path/to/layout

-# Add images from a tarball created from docker save
+# Add images from a tarball created from "docker save"
 ripfs add path/to/images.tar.gz
 ```